-Are you travelling to Qatar for the first time anytime soon or will you be here for the FIFA World Cup Qatar 2022™?
-Every country has its own set of things to keep in mind when you visit and Qatar is no exception.
+Are you travelling to Qatar for the first time soon, or will you be here for the FIFA World Cup Qatar 2022™?
+Every country has its own set of things to remember when you visit, and Qatar is no exception.
 There are local laws, customs, and traditions that one needs to respect and follow when they're here.

 The ILoveQatar.net (ILQ) team has put together a list of things to keep in mind and to remember during your stay in Qatar.
 Read on to find out all about it, happy visiting!

 Qatar is an Islamic country and the laws and customs reflect that here.
 It is illegal to drink alcoholic beverages or to be seen drunk in public.
-As per 270 Article on the Qatari Legal Portal - Al Meezan, “whoever drinks any enhanced beverages in a public place shall be punished with imprisonment for a term not exceeding six months and/or a fine not exceeding three thousand Qatari Riyals (QR 3,000).
+As per Law No. 11 of 2004 Issuing the Penal Code, Article 270 on the Qatari Legal Portal - Al Meezan, “whoever drinks any enhanced beverages in a public place shall be punished with imprisonment for a term not exceeding six months and/or a fine not exceeding three thousand Qatari Riyals (QR 3,000).
 The same penalty will apply to any person who is found drunk on the main road or, is intoxicated and disturbs others.”

-It is only available at licensed hotel restaurants and bars, and expats living in Qatar can obtain it on a permit system.
-You are not allowed to carry alcoholic beverages around with you and places serving alcohol will ask for original photo ID too.
+It is only available at certain places like licensed hotel restaurants, and bars, etc, and expats living in Qatar can obtain it on a permit system.
+You are not allowed to carry alcoholic beverages around with you and places serving alcohol might ask for original photo ID too.

 As an Islamic country, you are banned from bringing pork and pork products into the country.
 It is also not served in restaurants and hotels.
 You must have a license to be allowed to buy pork in Qatar.
 Expats living here can obtain it on a permit system.

 Personal displays of affection in public places are not encouraged in Qatar.
-Be wary of your surroundings and respect the local culture when you are visiting.
+Be wary of your surroundings and respect the local culture when visiting.

 In Qatar, you should dress modestly in a public setting.
 Men and women are advised not to wear clothes that are too short or too revealing.
-Women should cover their shoulders and avoid wearing short skirts.
+Women should cover their shoulders and avoid wearing short clothes (when visiting public places like museums and other government buildings).
 If you do not dress modestly, you may be asked to leave or denied entry to certain locations.
 Dressing modestly is also very important during the holy month of Ramadan in the country.

-While taking touristy photographs is acceptable, taking photographs or clips in a public place with the intention of offending or defaming is punishable by up to two years' imprisonment and a fine of not more than QR 10,000 or one of the penalties.
+While taking touristy photographs is acceptable, taking photographs or clips in a public place to offend or defame is punishable by up to two years' imprisonment and a fine of not more than QR 10,000 or one of the penalties.

-As per lawyer and legal counsel Ahmed Abdullah Al-Subaey, it is a criminal offence to photograph an individual without prior permission or registration.
+As per lawyer and legal counsel Ahmed Abdullah Al-Subaey, photographing an individual without prior permission or registration is a criminal offence.
 Be cautious and avoid taking pictures of the locals, especially Qatari women, many of them don't like being photographed.
-For security reasons, you should avoid taking pictures of government institutions, some archaeological sites, and sensitive or protected areas like military sites, etc.
+For security reasons, you should avoid taking pictures of government institutions, archaeological sites, and sensitive or protected areas like military sites.

 Traditionally, there is no tipping in Qatar, but you will come across expats tipping in restaurants, cafes and other places.
 There is no fixed amount or percentage that you have to tip - it's entirely up to you.

-Visitors will be able to activate the EHTERAZ mobile application using an international SIM card.
+Visitors can activate the EHTERAZ mobile application using an international SIM card.
 Non-residents of Qatar must pre-register via an online registration platform (www.ehteraz.gov.qa) at least 3 days before arrival.

 Did you know these things to keep in mind in Qatar before?
 Do let us know in the comments below.
 Do share this article - it keeps us going!